The more stressed, scared and frustrated we are, the more tempting it is to engage in controlling behavior with our children.

 Briefly put, controlling behavior is a manifestation of superior power vis-à-vis less superior power.

-In other words, controlling behavior is a demonstration of power used against someone who has less power in that particular area.
+In other words, it's is a demonstration of power used against someone who has less power in that particular area.

 But what's the point?
 Why do some people become controlling parents who use their 'bigger' power against their children who have 'less' power?

-Well, paradoxically, controlling behavior and the use power on other people is a direct response to an inner state of powerlessness.
+Well, paradoxically, the use power on other people is a direct response to an inner state of powerlessness.

 When we as parents resort to controlling our children, it's basically a defence mechanism.

 It's a sign that we have difficulty coping with that which is and that we need other people to behave in a certain manner in order for us to have our needs fulfilled: "I control you because, I need you to behave in a certain way because I need to feel good!"

 So basically (and provocatively put) controlling parents use their 'weaker' children to fulfill their own needs.